brayanarrieta/laravel-api/README.md

 composer install
 ```
 ### Installing
 Follow these steps to configure the database of the application.
-First of all you need to create a database with the name "jwt-auth"
+First of all you need to create a database with the name "homestead"
 ```
 php artisan migrate
 php artisan artisan db:seed